Okegrace/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-Write a function that prints the chessboard
+Write a function that sets the value of a pointer to a char